pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

 ## Exercise 2 - Petabyte-scale ingestion with Azure Synapse Pipelines

-Wide World Importers needs to ingest large volumes of sales data into the data warehouse.
+Tailwind Traders needs to ingest large volumes of sales data into the data warehouse.
 They want a repeatable process that can efficiently load the data.
 When the data loads, they want to prioritize the data movement jobs so they take priority.

 You have decided to create a proof of concept data pipeline to import a large Parquet file, following best practices to improve the load performance.